Anon11110/TVMerge-stable-diffusion/README.md

 - **Meta Scheduling**: Utilizes TVM's advanced meta scheduling features to automatically generate efficient schedules for machine learning operations, adapting to the specific characteristics of the target hardware.

+##  Project Structure
+- **models/**: Contains the model definitions and transformations necessary for the Stable Diffusion models.
+These scripts handle the conversion of models into TVM compatible format.

+- **schedulers/**: This directory includes the scheduling logic for different parts of the model inference process.
+Schedulers manage how and when different components of the model are executed during inference.

+- **scheduler_db/**: Stores the database files used by TVM's auto-scheduling features to optimize model execution.
+This database captures performance metrics and tuning parameters to improve execution efficiency.

+- **utils/**: Utility functions.

+- **build.py**: Script that compiles the models, applying optimizations and preparing them for deployment.
+This script handles the entire flow from loading models, applying transformations, and saving the compiled artifacts.

+- **inference.py**: The main inference script that uses the compiled TVM modules to perform model predictions based on input data.
+It orchestrates the loading of models, application of schedulers, and execution of the model pipeline.

+- **inference_basic_sd.py**: Inference script for a basic, unoptimized implementation of the Diffusers Stable Diffusion pipeline.
+This script is used primarily for comparison with the optimized versions, allowing users to evaluate the performance enhancements provided by the TVM and custom scheduler integration.

+- **requirements.txt**: Lists all Python dependencies required by the project.
+This file is used to set up the Python environment for development and execution.

 ## Installation